codein/codein.github.io/v3/content/blog/top-5-tools-analytics-uses.md

 ### 3.a
 ### Introduction

 Git is a wonderful tool for source control.
 Git is the most popular version control system.
-If you have been programming for less than a decade, it’s likely that you haven’t used any other method of version control.
-The git workflow of a software team defines how that team collaborates, builds, and ships software.
+If you have been programming for less than a decade, it’s highly likely that you haven’t used any other method of version control.
+The git workflow dictates how a software team collaborates, builds, and ships software.

 We use a Community Edition of [gitlab](https://about.gitlab.com/install/?version=ce) as our Centralized Version control System(CVS) and wiki for maintaining our documents.